vadimgierko/redux-like-state-management-pattern/README.md

 ## Get started!
 Part I. Set up app store

+Before you got started, you can check the complete working app's codesandbox here: https://codesandbox.io/s/redux-like-state-management-pattern-in-react-118eg & play with code!

 Now we are going to create:

 - a global store for our app state